Silangan Industrial Park: Canlubang Airstrip

 The Silangan Airstrip Industrial Estate, Calamba 4013, Laguna or also known as Calamba Airfield is the former airstrip use by the military since 1940s, when the sugar estate was established under Jose Yulo.
 Nowadays, the airstrip is defunct, due to the proposal of industrial parks, factories, plants and subdivisions.
 It is bounded of LISP and CPIP-1.
-It is the second largest science park in Laguna province, succeeded by Light Industrial Science Park in Terelay, Cabuyao its closely beside bounded by San Cristobal River.
+It is the second largest science park in Laguna, behind the Light Industrial Science Park in Terelay, Cabuyao; it is closely bounded by the San Cristobal River.